 Interviews will be limited to candidates whose experience and training most closely meet the requirements of the position.

 Should you have any questions pertaining to this recruitment, please contact Tyler Cashman at Tyler.Cashman@ct.gov

 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Energy and Environmental Protection this class is accountable for the direction of the staff and programs of an office.
+In the Department of Energy and Environmental Protection, this class is accountable for directing the staff and programs of a scientific, regulatory or technical division.

 EXAMPLES OF DUTIES

 recommendations in review and formation of agency policy, program priorities,

 funding, legislation and regulations involving emergency response, spill

 public, media, Governor's office, General Assembly, Congress and federal, state